No umps when Orioles and Pirates play unneeded bottom of 9th - WHIZ News

 BRADENTON, Fla.
 (AP) — There was no umpire behind the plate calling balls and strikes, or even one of those so-called robo umps that could become part of the game in the future, when the Baltimore Orioles and Pittsburgh Pirates kept playing Tuesday.

-But the teams went ahead and played the bottom of the ninth inning after Pirates manager Derek Shelton and Baltimore skipper Brandon Hyde had a quick discussion.
+But after the umps left the field, the teams kept going and played the bottom of the ninth following a quick discussion between Pirates manager Derek Shelton and Baltimore skipper Brandon Hyde had a quick discussion and decided to keep going.

 The Orioles wanted to get some work on the mound for right-hander Ofreidy Gómez.
 Teams occasionally agree to shorten or lengthen spring training games depending on needs.